Most of what we see in binoculars these days is the same old variations on familiar themes. In a way, the Meopta 6.5x32 MeoPro is more of that, but

 then again, it’s not.
 Typically, if you ask someone in the U.S. to name sports optics manufacturers, Meopta isn’t a name they usually mention.

-Even though Meopta is a well-established European optics manufacturer and has been producing optics in Czechoslovakia since 1935, their products
+Even though Meopta is a well-established European optics manufacturer and has been producing optics in the Czech Republic since 1935, their products

 are rarely seen on this side of the Atlantic, at least on the West Coast.
 And that’s a shame.
 Meopta makes high-quality products of exceptional